the-turing-way/the-turing-way/book/website/ethical-research/cultural-change/alt-models-discussion.md

 ### Aligning systems and behaviour
 Systems and behaviour often need to be tackled in parallel.
 It's hard to change someone's behaviour if the system is not capable of supporting the change; and changing the system does not automatically change people's behaviours (see open access mandates).
-They may not match perfectly at first, but it critical to acknowledge and address both if you are seeking long-term change.
+They may not match perfectly at first, but it is critical to acknowledge and address both if you are seeking long-term change.

 ### Taking care
 Change is often hard for people, even when they can clearly see the need for it.